 (Make no mistake, however, the effect on your credit report should you default is just as negative as a conventional credit card – so use your store credit account responsibly!)

 Here are just a few of the reasons why you might want to think about opening an account at either a catalog shopping site or through a big name retailer:

 - Catalog shopping sites and store credit cards are typically easier to qualify for than most major credit cards, especially if you have a poor credit score.

-- Most of the time, you’ll get an instant decision when you apply for a catalog or store credit account (you’ll also likely get a nice discount on your first purchase, too).
+- Most of the time, you’ll get a quick decision when you apply for a catalog or store credit account (you’ll also likely get a nice discount on your first purchase, too).

 - Most catalog shopping sites and store credit cards will start you out with a $300.00 credit limit, which is just enough purchasing power that you’ll be able to buy things, and you’ll still be able to make the payments.

 - Especially with the catalog shopping sites, the monthly payments are usually low enough that you won’t even notice the effect that the extra payment has on your household budget.

 - Interest rates are nearly always comparable with conventional credit card options and many times you will have the option to purchase on a 90 or even 180 day same as cash option (meaning no interest for anywhere from three to six months).